musonza/aws-terraform-by-example-guide/docs/guide/4-chatbot-creation.md

 For our chatbot, we are going to use Amazon Lex.
 Amazon Lex is an AWS service for building conversational interfaces for voice and text applications.
 It is the same conversational engine that powers Amazon Alexa.
 This engine affords us with deep functionality of natural language understanding (NLU) and automatic speech recognition (ASR).

 Terraform official providers are well documented.
-For Amazon Lex we can check https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/lex_bot for usage and all the required documents.
+For example, for Amazon Lex, we can check https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/lex_bot for usage and all the required documents.

 Create a new file `lex.tf` within your `aws-terraform-by-example` directory and add the following block.